-This PGDM Marketing program has been designed on the premise that marketing management is critical to the organic growth and sustenance of any organization.
-This program delves into devising and deploying effective marketing strategies and tactics to counter business challenges.
+Marketing management is a critical factor which directly influences the organic growth and sustenance of any organization.
+It is with this premise that that PGDM Marketing program has been designed.
+This program teaches students how to devise and deploy effective marketing strategies to counter any challenges in business.
 The program comprises of 4 semesters spanning over 2 academic years.
 The present in-take of the program is 60 seats.

 The primary objective of the PGDM Marketing program is to develop effective managers and leaders who are able to use their functional knowledge to address business challenges in a socially and ethically responsible manner.
 The program aims to hone knowledge of the marketing function while also gaining an overall understanding of other related disciplines.
 In addition, the program also focuses on developing an entrepreneurial mindset, and the ability to think and act creatively and proactively.

-The programme pedagogy offers scope for rich experiential learning through:
+The program pedagogy offers scope for rich experiential learning through:

 Due importance is given to both classroom and non-classroom learning in the form of industry interaction, internships, live projects in order to enable self-development of the student with the requisite skills, knowledge, and ethics.
 These tools enable to integrate perspectives across functional areas, which in turn lead to students becoming proficient in not only their specialisation but also other areas catering to holistic business decision making.
 The choice of pedagogic methods is based on the premise that the learning experience must not only enhance the student’s practical capabilities but also instil social responsiveness.
 The evaluation system comprises quizzes, assignments, case analysis, project work, group exercises, field-work, internships, mid-term assessments and comprehensive examinations.
 Evaluation is continuous and spread throughout the course delivery.